Jonathan Smith (American football coach)

-Jonathan Charles Smith (born January 18, 1979) is an American college football coach who is currently the head coach at Michigan State University.
-He was previously the head coach for six seasons at his alma mater, Oregon State University.
-As a player, he was a four-year starter at quarterback for the Beavers under head coaches Mike Riley and Dennis Erickson.
+Jonathan Charles Smith (born January 18, 1979) is an American college football coach.
+He was most recently the head football coach at Michigan State University, serving from 2024 to 2025.
+He was previously the head football coach for six seasons, from 2018 to 2023, at his alma mater, Oregon State University.
+As a player, Smith was a four-year starter at quarterback for the Oregon State Beavers under head coaches Mike Riley and Dennis Erickson.

 Early years

 Born in Pasadena, California, Smith graduated from Glendora High School in east Los Angeles County in 1997.
 He went north to play college football at Oregon State, and was originally a walk-on under head coach Mike Riley.

 Smith was a four-year starter for the Beavers at quarterback, taking over midway through his redshirt freshman season in 1998 and maintaining the job through his senior season in 2001.
 As a junior in 2000 under Dennis Erickson, he led the Beavers to their greatest season in school history.
 The Beavers finished 11–1, a school record for wins, and won a share of their first conference title in 36 years, and finished the season ranked fourth in the country.
 His wide receivers on the team included future NFL players Chad Johnson and T. J. Houshmandzadeh.
 Smith was the MVP of the Fiesta Bowl.